rmaccrimm/ndsjit/README.md

 The primary goal for this project is to learn about and implement a functioning CPU emulator using just-in-time recompilation (also called dynamic binary translation, among other things) to translate code from ARM machine code to x86_64 machine code at runtime.
-It's also has provided a great excuse to learn Rust.
+It's also provided a great excuse to learn Rust!

 ## Status
 - The emitter (asm::x64::EmitterX64) can emit and run most forms of the x86_64 MOV instruction,